web2solutions/T-Rex-Specs/README.md

 > Build rich && high available enterprise web applications

-T-Rex is a complete web stack and application factory.
+T-Rex is a complete web toolkit and framework.

-It lets you to create enterprise apps in a very short time and with no line of code.
+It lets you to create enterprise web apps in a very short time and with no line of code.

 it composed by the following softwares: